chinchalinchin/being-and-death/01_being.md

 These ambiguities between Being and existnce no doubt result from double duty _is_ performs in our language.
 For when we say a _thing is_, we typically mean a _thing exists_, where as when we say a _thing is this_, we should understand this proposition as a proposition about Being.

+Matters are complicated with the introduction of time, for now a thing no longer simply _is_, but contains a multitude of ways of coming to be: _is_, _was_, _will be_, _has been_.
+With this terminology, it becomes clear Being intrinsically contains a dimension of time and space, so that Being is said to be with respect to time and with respect to space.

+There is yet another way a thing is to be and that is through the linguistic form of _am_.
+The notion of _am_ is no general one to be affixed to an indefinite object, for this Being symbolizes a different type of Being altogether: the first person singular present tense.
+If language is a set of tools by which we represent ideas, _am_ is an orthogonality to the representative dimensions defined by the other forms of _to be_, in that it is a form that by necessity requires a conscious subject.

+Likening a proposition to a function, we draw a parallel to mathematics: a function only has meaning over a certain domain in which it makes sense for its operations to be applied; or, from the surjective direction, we may say a certain domain and its projection define the meaning of a function (as Fourier showed, by reducing all functions on a certain interval to infinite series of trigonometric functions, that in aggregate sum to the functions' range), so that if we say _the function which is defined by the mapping between the set of things which do not exist and the set of natural numbers_, in some way we have defined what is meant by the notion of zero through this mapping and we may, in some sense, say the meaning of zero is _contained_ in the mapping.

+Likewise, the linguistic notion of _am_ brings with it a certain domain and a certain projection, which clarify its meaning, for the _(x,y)_ in the propositional function _x am y_ cannot be arbitrarily assigned over the space of subject-nouns, over the set of existent things. _Am_ defines a precise and particular subject: _us_.
+Specifically, _I_.

+This can be seen in the syntactical error that arises in the proposition _the thing am this_; the meaning of _am_ is only understood through _I am this_.

 TODO

 With this preparatory remarks made and primitives defined, we arrive at our first stop in the long of history of our understanding of Being: Aristotle.

 ### Substance and Form

-The first account of Being of which we are aware comes down to us through **Aristotle**, more than two thousand years ago.
+The first analysis of Being of which we are aware comes down to us through **Aristotle**, more than two thousand years ago.
 Despite the age of his works, they have remained throughout history a source of considerable study, in particular his contributions to the so-called _primary_ philosophy, what would be called today _ontology_, the study of Being itself.
 The essence of his contributions to untangling of the puzzle of Being are chiefly found in _Physics_ and _Metaphysics_.

 The essential problem is this: A being is on one hand a substance, a material, matter.
 On the other hand, it is a multiplicity of _things_.
 A thing is at once a substance and a representative of something beyond the subtance.
 For instance, wood is a substance that assumes the form of a table or a chair.
 In either case, a different thing _becomes_ from the same underlying substance, yet the form of the substance differentiates the _things_ in their thinghood.